stevebiczyk/table-booking-system/README.md

 ### Typography

-- Icon: [FontAwesome](https://fontawesome.com/) is used for the main icon library accross the site.
+- Icons: [Bootstrap Icons](https://icons.getbootstrap.com/) were used accross the site.
-- Favicon: I got the favicon by [Freepik](https://www.flaticon.com/authors/freepik) from [www.flaticon.com](https://www.flaticon.com/).
+- Favicon: The favicon was sourced from [www.flaticon.com](https://www.flaticon.com/).

 # Features